Bikini waxing: Styles

-American waxing: Hair is limited to the bikini area and, here, trimmed shorter.
+American waxing: Hair is limited to the bikini area.

 French waxing: Hair is removed entirely except a rectangular "landing strip".

 Brazilian waxing: All hair is removed.
 In some places the technique is called Hollywood waxing.

 Some people modify their pubic hair either to fit in with societal trends or simply as an expression of their own style or lifestyle, while others object to any styling or do not practice it because of cost considerations.

 "Natural" (also known as "au natural" or "bush") refers to pubic hair that has not been removed, trimmed or styled at all.
 "Trimmed" or "cut" refers to pubic hair that has been shortened, but not completely removed other than shaving the inner thighs.
 Some women trim, but keep hair on their labia, while removing the pubic hair on the mons pubis.
 Pubic hair may be styled into several basic styles which are often referred to by different names.
 Salons often use their own unique names for common types of waxing, for example referring to a Brazilian with a "landing strip" as a "Mohican" or a "Hollywood" as "Full Monty".

 The three major types are described below: